George Kittle Player Prop Bets for the NFL Playoffs | San Francisco vs. Los Angeles 1/30/2022

 Matchup vs. Los Angeles

-- Kittle's 78.4 receiving yards per game in his nine career matchups against the Rams are 26.9 more than his over/under for Sunday's game.
+- Against the Rams, Kittle has averaged 78.4 receiving yards per game over his nine career matchups, 25.9 more than his over/under for Sunday's game.

-- Kittle has caught a touchdown pass against the Rams five times, but did not have multiple TDs in any of those games.
+- The 263.3 yards per game the Rams are allowing through the air makes them the NFL's 24th-ranked pass defense.

+- The Rams have conceded 17 passing TDs this season (1.0 per game), ranking them second among NFL defenses.

 Recent Performances

-- Kittle put together a 63-yard performance against the Packers on four catches (15.8 yards per reception).
+- In last week's outing against the Packers, Kittle totaled 63 yards on four receptions (averaging 15.8 yards per grab).

-- In his last three games, Kittle has put up 30.3 yards per game, hauling in 10 passes on 16 targets.
+- Over his last three outings, Kittle has put up 30.3 yards per game, hauling in 10 passes on 16 targets.

 Kittle's San Francisco Teammates